shahin-hossain-dev/shahin-hossain-dev/README.md

 <h2 align="center">A passionate Frontend developer from Bangladesh.</h2>
 <br/>

-<h3 align="center">I'm Md Shahin Hossain.
+<h3 align="center">I'm Shahin Hossain.
 I'm a Frontend Focused MERN Stack Developer☀️.
 I describe myself as a passionate developer who loves coding, open source, and the web platform ❤️.

 Aside from my job, I like to create and contribute to open source projects.
 That helps me to learn a ton of new stuff, grow as a developer, and support other open source projects.
 Also, I enjoy learn new things in my spare time.</h3>